WORKED Reykjavík (Iceland), Stockholm (Sweden), Singapore and St Andrews (Scotland)

 Here I am with my composers from Bertha Park High School – Natalia and Luke

-Before I started getting paid to do physics, I needed to make money in a more traditional way.
+Record store clerk Before I started getting paid to do physics, I needed to make money in a more traditional way.
 I was very lucky to get a job at a record store in Iceland as a student.
-It was a great environment, and really helped broaden my music tates.
+It was a great environment, and really helped broaden my music tastes.

 Kristin at work in Singapore